 Once we receive your application, you will be contacted by a member of our team to advise you on the next steps.

-We are part of a government initiative to manage learner information.
-This verification allows learners to have a Lifelong Learner Record, which will enable you to take ownership of your own educational records, as well as receive tailored advice and guidance from schools, colleges and universities.
+We are part of a government initiative to manage student information.
+This verification allows students to have a Lifelong Learner Record, which will enable you to take ownership of your own educational records, as well as receive tailored advice and guidance from schools, colleges and universities.

 You will be asked to verify your identity as part of the enrolment process.
 Acceptable forms of ID include: